am-steph/wayscript-login-helper/index.md

 # Set up the secrets

+Add the keys `OS_COOKIE` and `USER_AGENT`, the Discord webhook is optional, see at end of page for webhook instructions

 ![](https://i.imgur.com/oiL97tP.png)

-Follow original taka guide to grab your cookie, use # to separate cookie for multi account
+Follow original taka guide to grab your cookie, use # to separate cookie for multi account, scroll further down to see cookie instructions.

 These secret values are auto saved, no need to look for a save button

+You can get your user agent like so:

 ![](https://i.imgur.com/4zXcZAU.png)